-The Act has included measures to impose additional reporting responsibilities to employers.
-Employers are to be responsible for electronic reporting of certain 'reportable benefits' which are not subject to PAYE withholdings.
+The Bill has included measures to impose additional reporting responsibilities to employers.
+Per the drafted measures, employers would be responsible for electronic reporting of certain 'reportable benefits' which are not subject to PAYE withholdings.
 The 'reportable benefits' are the remote working daily allowance, benefits provided under the Small Benefit Exemption scheme and travel and subsistence payments where no tax is deducted.

-Reporting will be required on a monthly basis aligned to the

-standard payroll process under Real Time Reporting.
+Under the proposed measures, reporting would be required on a monthly basis aligned to the standard payroll process under Real Time Reporting.

-The measures are subject to a Ministerial commencement order to allow some time for stakeholder engagement.
+The proposed measures will be subject to a commencement order to allow some time for stakeholder engagement.

-These measures are likely to put additional pressure on employers to have systems in place to accurately monitor and track non-taxable benefits provided to their employees.
+The proposed reporting requirements, if introduced as proposed, would put additional pressure on employers to have systems in place to accurately monitor and track non-taxable benefits provided to their employees.

-These measures are significant and reinforce Revenue's focus on obtaining real time data from employers with regard to employee benefits.
+These proposed measures are significant and reinforce Revenue's focus on obtaining real time data from employers with regard to employee benefits.
 When we consider this in conjunction with Revenue's updated compliance intervention framework (effective from 1 May 2022) and their recent updated guidance on selfcorrections, qualifying disclosures or Revenue initiated compliance interventions for employment taxes/ PAYE (effective from 26 September 2022), it signals a shift by Revenue in reviewing employers' PAYE affairs on a real time basis going forward.
 As such, it will be even more important for employers to have adequate controls and systems in place to monitor and track all benefits provided to employees.